Annual Report

 Where the Money Goes: Primary expenses include salaries (31.6%), rent (28.6%), and materials/equipment (20.9%).

-Fair Pay: We prioritize generating livelihoods, with average monthly salaries ranging from RM3,300 for craftworkers to RM4,000 for program officers.
+Fair Salaries: We use your funds responsibly while paying workers fairly.
+Our average monthly salaries range from RM3,300 for craftworkers to RM4,000 for program officers.

 2025 Highlights